LevBeta/Agil/README.md

 Currently there is some parts of the code that already have a tag of "TODO:", so it's easier to find someparts

+* **HIGH IMPORTANCE**: Ins't running because of things that i moved/deleted last time and didn't noticed, needs to be checked into

 * Remove by complete the tokio-tungsnite codes, and dependecies, moving the fast-websockets parts into their respective and better locations.

 * **High importance**: Start working on a better solution/ rewrite some parts of the private feed implementation